seriaati/seriaati/README.md

 🧹 [Clean Discord](https://github.com/seriaati/cleandiscord): Actual first GitHub repo.

 ## LINE Bots
+LINE bots are all written using the [line.py](https://github.com/seriaati/line.py) wrapper.
 *All of the LINE bots are no longer maintained!
 (You can't invite them anyways lol)*

 [News Notify](https://github.com/chatmind-studio/news-notify): A LINE bot that notifies you when a company makes an announcement.